It’s 33 A.D., and we are in Israel. The Roman Empire is in control, and Roman soldiers are everywhere.

 The finished work of Jesus on the cross also means that we can approach God with confidence and boldness.
 We no longer need to rely on priests or sacrifices to have access to God.
 Through Jesus, we have direct access to the Father, and we can boldly come before Him in prayer and worship.

-We are also reminded the finished work of Jesus shows us the immense love and grace of God.
+We are also reminded that the finished work of Jesus shows us the immense love and grace of God.
 Despite our sinfulness and rebellion, God sent His Son to die for us, taking our punishment upon Himself.
 This act of sacrificial love demonstrates God’s desire for reconciliation and restoration.

 As believers, we are called to respond to the finished work of Jesus by living a life of gratitude and obedience.
 We are called to love God with all our heart, soul, and mind and to love our neighbors as ourselves.
 The transformed life that we live is a reflection of the work that Jesus has done in us.